drandreaskrueger/coinbaseTestbed/README.md

 # coinbaseTestbed
-Learning and improving the Coinbase tutorial https://developers.coinbase.com/
+Learning (and improving) the Coinbase tutorial https://developers.coinbase.com/

+## Inconsistencies, typos, bugs
+Either the server code, or the python library seems to have some bugs:

+* [client.get_notifications()](output/BUG_client.get_notifications()_with-API-answer.txt) has a real bug, some API answer is crashing the python library code.
+* [verify_callback()](output/BUGS_verify_callback.md) is outdated?
+A sequence of bugs - each time I solve one, the next appears :-)
+* [invalid (empty) HTTP_HOST header](output/BUG_invalid-HTTP_HOST-header.md) in your callback requests onto my IP-address webhook.

+*Additional to those*:

+* Your [tutorial](https://developers.coinbase.com) is not error-free: Throughout my .py code below ...
+I have *caught some exceptions* caused by wrong syntax, or implementation.
+You'll see them either in the [source code](cb/) or in the [output](output/).
+* Also please read [my ideas](README-other-ideas.md) what else could be useful extensions, for future versions of your API.

+## Working code
+The main purpose of my .py code was to try out all explained functions once, so that I  better understand the whole coinbase system.
+But I am publishing it, because it might help others.

+Intended for:
-Please run these to see how coinbase works, and which inconsistencies & typos I have found in the official (Python) tutorial.
+* Coinbase newbies: Please run these, to see how coinbase works.
+* Coinbase devs: And which inconsistencies & typos I have found in the official (Python) tutorial.

-* [cbPersonal.py](cb/cbPersonal.py) = your API key goes here.
-Do all this with a [sandbox](https://sandbox.coinbase.com) account!
+Chapter by chapter:
 * [output](output/cbWallet.py.txt) of [cbWallet.py](cb/cbWallet.py) = testing: Guides ...
 [Create a wallet](https://developers.coinbase.com/docs/wallet/guides/bitcoin-wallet)
 * [output](output/cbSendRequest.py.txt) of [cbSendRequest.py](cb/cbSendRequest.py) = testing: Guides ...
 [Send and Receive BTC](https://developers.coinbase.com/docs/wallet/guides/send-receive)
 * [output](output/cbBuySellBtc.py.txt) of [cbBuySellBtc.py](cb/cbBuySellBtc.py) = testing: Guides ...
 [Buy and Sell BTC](https://developers.coinbase.com/docs/wallet/guides/buy-sell)